Rostaen/goblin-slayer-ttrpg/README.md

 - [ ] Binding Attack (Future update to affect targets and add conditions)
 - [x] Bonus Spells: XX
 - [x] Burst of Strength
-- [ ] Curved Shot (Future update to affect targets dodge/block checks)
+- [x] Curved Shot (Requires cover reduction for rank 5 when cover implemented)
 - [ ] Defensive (May not need auto intergration for this skill)
 - [x] Dual Wielding (Use misc modifiers for this skill)
 - [x] Encumbered Action